Kingcogu06/sd2-rizvi2.github.io/contribution.md

 25/11/25 - Daniyal finsihed all the USE CASE ID tables

+30/11/25 - Daniyal finished all the functional requirements for the software requirement specification

 30/12/25 - Daniyal edited the planning sections to make it sound and flow better.
 Planning section is fully complete

 10/01/26 - Daniyal made a wireframe